Flor91/Data-engineering-nanodegree/2_dend_cloud_data_warehouses/P3_Data_Warehouse_Project/README.md

 # Project Datawarehouse

-The README file includes a summary of the project, how to run the Python scripts, and an explanation of the files in the repository.
-Comments are used effectively and each function has a docstring.

 ## Project description

 Sparkify is a music streaming startup with a growing user base and song database.